-Beach flags (batons): See Section 8 - Facility and Equipment Standards and Scrutineering Procedures.
+Beach flag (baton): See Section 8.

 Shorts and shirts, which comply with team uniform requirements, may be worn at the competitors' discretion.

 The Chief Referee/Sectional Referee or their appointee shall be positioned to maintain overall supervision.

 The Starter and Check Starters shall be placed at either end of the starting line to observe any starting infringements.
 Course Judges shall be placed on either side of the course to observe runthroughs and participation infringements.